Craig Brewster: Playing and managing

-After leaving Dunfermline, Brewster had spells as player-manager at Inverness and then later Dundee United, which was a move in which he became the most expensive 39-year-old footballer ever, costing the Terrors a reported £340,000.
-Brewster joined Aberdeen in December 2006, signing a contract until the end of the 2006–07 season.
+Brewster left Dunfermline in November 2004 to become player/manager of Inverness.
+After 18 months with Inverness, he then joined Dundee United as player/manager.
+This move meant he became the most expensive 39-year-old footballer ever, costing the Terrors a reported £340,000.
+A run of poor results meant that Brewster left United in October 2006.
+He joined Aberdeen as a player in December 2006, signing a contract until the end of the 2006–07 season.
 He linked up again with Jimmy Calderwood, who had been his manager at Dunfermline.
 Brewster made his debut for Aberdeen as a substitute in a goalless draw with Hibernian on 2 January 2007, and he scored his first goal for Aberdeen with a header in a Scottish Cup tie against the same opponents eight days later.
 Brewster then suffered a dislocated shoulder in a draw against Inverness.
 Doubts were cast over his playing future, but Brewster returned in early March and he signed a six-month extension to his Aberdeen contract in May 2007.

 His contract with Aberdeen was cut short, however, when he returned to management with Inverness in August 2007.
 He only played in two league games for Inverness in his second spell with that club, scoring the winning goal in a SPL match against Hearts.
 After being sacked as Inverness manager in early 2009, Brewster signed a contract with Highland derby rivals Ross County until the end of the 2008–09 season.